ryan95f/yamlator/docs/setting_up_the_environment.md

 ## Coding Standards

 This project adopts the [PEP 8](https://www.python.org/dev/peps/pep-0008/) coding standard.
-To validate the code, run the `pycodestyle` linter with:
+To lint the code, run the `pycodestyle` linter with:

 ```bash
 pycodestyle .